vladimirvivien/go-tutorials/README.md

 ### Flow control
 Go supports the expected flow control from a modern language for branching and looping as outlined in the his section.
 #### if statement
+As you would expect, Go has the normal *if* statement as shown below:
 ```go
 if len(os.Args) >= 2 {
 	lang = os.Args[1]